Explore the best multi-asset prop firms for traders seeking diverse market access and profitable opportunities across various asset classes.

 Spreads and Commissions

-Unlike traditional proprietary trading firms, HRT's revenue model is centered on market-making.
-Instead of charging spreads or commissions to individual traders, the firm earns small profits by executing high volumes of transactions [24].
+Unlike retail-facing prop firms, HRT’s revenue model is centered on market-making and systematic trading.
+Instead of charging spreads or commissions to individual traders, firms like HRT earn by providing liquidity and managing execution across high volumes of transactions.

 Platform Compatibility

-HRT relies on its proprietary systems to execute high-frequency, algorithmic trading across more than 200 markets [25].
-These systems are engineered to handle the complexities of modern trading while maintaining speed and efficiency.
+HRT relies on its proprietary systems to execute high-frequency, algorithmic trading across global venues.
+These systems are engineered to handle the complexities of modern market microstructure while maintaining speed and robustness.

 Advantages and Disadvantages